chrsigg/nsprcomp/README.md

 procedure.

-The `nscumcomp` algorithm also scales to large and high-dimensional data sets, as long as the number of components is not too large (i.e. inverting an nc by nc matrix can still be done, where nc is the number of components).
-But due to the numerical maximization of the M-step it is computationally more involved than the `nsprcomp` algorithm.
+The `nscumcomp` algorithm also scales to large and high-dimensional data sets.
+But due to the numerical maximization of the M-step, it is computationally more involved than the `nsprcomp` algorithm.

 The `nscumcomp` algorithm is currently unpublished.